Our fourth viewing room will be open Wed - Sat from Wednesday 5 through to Wednesday 26 November

-This is our fourth Viewing Room of the season and gives local artists, collectors and the curious the opportunity to see some of the leading East Anglian artists and makers producing new work in our area.
+This is our fourth viewing room presentation of the season, and it encourages local artists, collectors and the curious to see some of the leading East Anglian artists and makers producing new work in our area, before it disappears off to London and other parts of the country.

-Both approach their work with observations and use of materials associated with the East Anglian coast forefront in their minds.
+Both approach their work with observations and use of materials associated with the East Anglian coast foremost in their minds.

-We are showing small paintings by Peter Wylie - his wonderful "North Sea Studies" series - observations off the Suffolk coast.
-Carolyn Brookes-Davies will be showing a new series of work using the shells from the shorline from further north along the Norfolk coast.
+We are showing smaller-scale paintings by Peter Wylie - his evocative'North Sea Studies' series - are his personal observations of the Suffolk coast that he knows so well.
+Carolyn Brookes-Davies will be showing a series of new work made with seashells from the shorline from along the Norfolk coast.

 BOOK YOUR VISIT